ArduPilot/ardupilot_wiki/plane/source/docs/qloiter-mode.rst

 #.
 The vehicle `circles (aka "toiletbowls") <https://www.youtube.com/watch?v=a-3G9ZvXHhk>`__.
 This
-   is normally caused by a compass problem the most likely being :ref:`magnetic interference <common-diagnosing-problems-using-logs_compass_interference>` from the power cables under the flight controller.
+   is normally caused by a compass problem the most likely being :ref:`magnetic interference <common-diagnosing-problems-using-logs_compass_interference>` from the power cables under the autopilot.
 Other possibilities include bad compass offsets set during the :ref:`live calibration process <common-compass-calibration-in-mission-planner>` or incorrect compass orientation.
 #.
 The vehicle takes off in the wrong direction as soon as QLOITER is engaged.
 The cause is the same as #1 except that the compass error is greater than 90deg.
 Please try the suggestions above to resolve this.
 #.
 The vehicle is QLOITERing normally and then suddenly takes off in the